microsoft/reactxp/docs/docs/components/textinput.md

 // Called on a key event
 onKeyPress: (e: KeyboardEvent) => void = undefined;

-// Called when text is pasted into the control
+// Called when text is pasted into the control (not currently
+// supported on iOS or Android)
 onPaste: (e: ClipboardEvent) => void = undefined;

 // Called when the selection scrolls due to overflow